-Temporary Generation Program: Cal Advocates argues that temporary generation may be a viable solution in the short term and may be a bridge, until PG&E provides a transmission and distribution system that is hardened and does not present a de-energization risk.335 We agree.
+Temporary Generation Program: Cal Advocates argues that temporary generation may be a viable solution in the short term and may be a bridge, until PG&E provides a transmission and distribution system that is hardened and does not present a de-energization risk.337 We agree.
 We approve PG&E's Temporary Generation Program for interim, short-term use for the upcoming 2020 wildfire season.
-This interim approval is conditional, subject to the following requirements.
+This interim approval is subject to the following requirements.

 We begin with general parameters.
-First, the Temporary Generation Program shall use temporary microgrids and backup power support for societal continuity and substation microgrids.
-Second, costs for the Temporary Generation Program shall be tracked in PG&E's existing Fire Risk Mitigation Memorandum Account, subject to a full reasonableness review prior to recovery of costs into rates.
-The costs recorded in the Fire Risk Mitigation Memorandum Account for the PG&E Temporary Generation Program shall be subject to a full reasonableness review by the Commission through a separate application or in its GRC.
-Third, on or after January 1, 2021, PG&E shall file an application requesting a reasonableness review and rate recovery for eligible expenses from the Fire Risk Mitigation Memorandum Account.
-This review will determine whether the relevant Fire Risk Mitigation Memorandum Account balance should be amortized into rates, and the appropriate effective date for such amortization into rates.
-In its application requesting rate recovery, PG&E shall submit information to the Commission to aid its reasonableness review such as testimony, workpapers, and bill impact statements.
+First, the Temporary Generation Program shall use mobile, temporarily-sited distributed generation at substations, midfeeder line segments serving commercial corridors and commercial facilities, and backup power support for societal continuity during PSPS events, including backup power for Community Resource Centers..
+Second, costs for the Temporary Generation Program shall be tracked in a new Microgrids Memorandum Account subject to a full reasonableness review, in an upcoming tack of this proceeding, prior to recovery of costs into rates.
+This review will determine whether the relevant Microgrids Memorandum Account balance should be amortized into rates, and the appropriate effective date for such amortization into rates.
+For requesting rate recovery, PG&E shall submit information to the Commission to aid its reasonableness review including, but not limited to, testimony, workpapers, and bill impact statements.

-Now, we must turn to concerns raised by parties for the use of temporary diesel generation for customers impacted by PSPS outages.
+Now, we must turn to concerns raised by parties regarding the use of temporary diesel generation for customers impacted by PSPS outages.
 PG&E's use of temporary diesel generation for customers impacted by PSPS outages must be limited to one year from execution of vendor agreements enacted within 2020 - it is not a long-term resiliency strategy.
-Indeed, large diesel generators - even when localized in select areas - present potential health risks for individuals who live or work near a temporary diesel generation site.
+Indeed, large diesel generators - even when localized in select areas - present potential health risks for individuals who live or work near a temporary generation site.
 We weigh this risk presented by limited, localized use of temporary diesel generation against the near-term impact of the upcoming wildfire season and potential PSPS outage events as we calibrate a balanced approach to ensure electrical service necessary for public health, safety, welfare and societal continuity in times of crises.

-On balance, for the upcoming fire season, it is necessary to allow the use of localized, temporary diesel generation to ensure the public is prepared for both the 2020 wildfire season and the potential dangers associated with potential PSPS outages, including potential loss of, or damage to, life, health, property, or essential public services.
-With this short-term, interim and localized use only, electrical service will be preserved for some ratepayers while transmission lines are de-energized due to a PSPS event.
+On balance, for the upcoming fire season, it is necessary to allow the use of targeted, temporary diesel generation to ensure the public is prepared for both the 2020 wildfire season and the potential dangers associated with potential PSPS outages, including potential loss of, or damage to, life, health, property, or essential public services.
+With this short-term, interim and targeted use only, electrical service will be preserved for some ratepayers while transmission lines are deenergized due to a PSPS event.
 We believe this temporary resiliency measure will support those who are disproportionately affected by disasters, such as individuals with access and functional needs and hard-to-reach customers.
-For purposes of accountability, PG&E shall submit an informational compliance filing by February 15, 2021 in this proceeding, containing a report detailing the use of temporary emergency generators during the 2020 fire season.
-This report shall detail the total number of diesel generators employed, a summary of emissions by greenhouse gas (GHG) and criteria air pollutant emissions factors, and lessons learned.